apache/shardingsphere/README.md

 # Overview

-Sharding-JDBC is a JDBC extension, provides distributed features such as sharding, read/write splitting, BASE transaction and database orchestration.
+Sharding-JDBC: A data sharding, read/write splitting, BASE transaction and database orchestration middleware.
+It provides maximum compatibilities for applications by JDBC and MySQL protocol.

 # Features